brainstormforce/wp-spectra/README.md

 * Fix: Price List - Changed default padding for images so that the image aligns with the title.
 * Fix: Responsive Border - Border width occasionally misbehaves when set to zero.
 * Fix: Container - Shape divider background color issue on editor.
-* Fix: Post carousel/Masonry - Overlay Color is not same as front end when image set as background.
+* Fix: Post Carousel and Masonry - Background Image overlay color is not same as frontend.

 ### 2.0.11 - THURSDAY, 8th SEPTEMBER 2022 ###